CONNECT, CAPTIVATE & CONVERT. We're about engaging with your audience and turning them into customers. Then we turn customers into fans.

 We’re not just a hired camera—don’t get us wrong, we always use the best tools for the job, but we’re more than that.
 We’re not defined by our equipment.
 It’s our ideas and the staff here at Dirigo that make us who we are.
 We’re a creative team of marketers, directors, writers, producers, editors, graphics artists, and programmers all working together to help our clients achieve goals.
 Here “idea people” and “technical people” swim in the same tank.
 We think the people with the best ideas are the best equipped to execute those ideas.
 When you’re ready to try video, drop Adrian a line.

-Greg joined the Dirigo team in the summer of 2016 as an Account Manager & Marketing Specialist.
+Greg joined the Dirigo team in 2016 as an Account Manager & Marketing Specialist.
 Prior to Dirigo he spent more than 20 years in resort and outdoor marketing positions.
-His career looks like this:

 Peter McCabe joined Dirigo in early 2015.
 He's a software architect with 15+ years of experience designing and building enterprise-level solutions for companies ranging from startups to the Fortune 500, using Microsoft and open source technologies.